JuliaPraxis/Naming/guides/WordChoice.md

 # Word Choice

- to convey or to indicate              | choose to use   | do not choose
+ to convey, to indicate              | choose to use   | do not choose
 -------------------------------------|-----------------|------------
 | |
   the implementation of a given algorithm  |  method | algorithm